Varying-Vagrant-Vagrants/VVV/README.md

 * Let us have it!
 Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that we need to know.
 * The [WordPress and Vagrant Mailing list](https://groups.google.com/forum/#!forum/wordpress-and-vagrant) is a great place to get started for any related topics.
 * The [VVV Wiki](https://github.com/varying-vagrant-vagrants/vvv/wiki) also contains documentation that may help.

+### The Future of Varying Vagrant Vagrants

+Immediate goals for VVV include:

+* Continue to work towards a stable state of software and configuration included in the default provisioning.
+* Provide excellent and clear documentation throughout VVV to aid in both learning and scaffolding.

 ### History